 For example, notice if any of these thoughts are popping into your mind.

 - “I have the whole world on my shoulders.”

 - “I am the only one who does anything around here.”

 - “My life is such a mess.”

 When we are deeply hurt by what someone else says, it can be that it is ‘striking a nerve’ because of a cognitive distortion or negative thought pattern.
-If you want to learn more, check out this cognitive distortions article and this video course.
+If you want to learn more, check out this cognitive distortions article.

 Have boundaries with your teen.

 Often, when our children say that dreaded phrase and tell us how much they hate us, they are trying to get us to back down on a rule or boundary we have expressed.
 It can take a toll on our parent-child relationship.